MrQR-me/docs/quickstart.md

 ## Introduction
 {: .text-purple-000 }

 **MrQR**{: .text-purple-000 } provides a simple, low-cost, secure, globally accessible item management platform.
-Site Owners can create their own Forms, assign those Forms to any Item, and allow other users access to information and submit completed Forms.
+Site Owners can create their own Forms, assign those Forms to any Item, and allow other Users to access information and submit completed Forms.

-Site costs are minimal and there are no user costs associated with any Site.
-Users are completely independent and have their own user accounts.
+Site costs are minimal and there are no User costs associated with any Site.
+Users are completely independent and have their own User accounts.

-Any user can create their own **MrQR**{: .text-purple-000 } Sites and request access to any Item on any **MrQR**{: .text-purple-000 } Site using the unique **MrQR**{: .text-purple-000 } code created on the **MrQR**{: .text-purple-000 } platform.
+Any User can create their own **MrQR**{: .text-purple-000 } Sites and request access to any Item on any **MrQR**{: .text-purple-000 } Site using the unique **MrQR**{: .text-purple-000 } Code created on the **MrQR**{: .text-purple-000 } platform.

-Anyone including employers, employees, contractors, subcontractors, and members of the public can register for a free account.
+Anyone including employers, employees, contractors, subcontractors, and members of the public can register for a Free User Account.

-Free accounts can be upgraded to a Pro Account that includes a full user profile with training and equipment records that can be used to automate the submission of any **MrQR**{: .text-purple-000 } Form.
+Free User Accounts can be upgraded to a Pro User Account that includes a full User profile with training and equipment records that can be used to automate the submission of any **MrQR**{: .text-purple-000 } Form.

-A fully functional Personal Site, only accessible to the **MrQR**{: .text-purple-000 } account holder, is also included with the Pro Account, enabling them to create multiple personal Registers to manage their Items and assign multiple **MrQR**{: .text-purple-000 } Form templates.
+A fully functional Personal Site, only accessible to the **MrQR**{: .text-purple-000 } account holder, is also included with the Pro User Account, enabling them to create multiple personal Registers to manage their Items and assign multiple **MrQR**{: .text-purple-000 } Form templates.

 Users can subscribe to monthly **MrQR**{: .text-purple-000 } Site Owner licences to create multiple Registers of Items, then assign multiple Forms to each Item containing information, images, questionnaires, and checklists.
-All of these are accessible to any **MrQR**{: .text-purple-000 } registered user once the **MrQR**{: .text-purple-000 } Site Owner has approved their requested access.
+All of these are accessible to any **MrQR**{: .text-purple-000 } registered User once the **MrQR**{: .text-purple-000 } Site Owner has approved their requested access.

-Site Owners can also invite other **MrQR**{: .text-purple-000 } users to help manage and build their **MrQR**{: .text-purple-000 } Sites.
+Site Owners can also invite other **MrQR**{: .text-purple-000 } Users to help manage and build their **MrQR**{: .text-purple-000 } Sites.

 The **MrQR**{: .text-purple-000 } Form Builder addon is included with an active MrQR Site Owner license. **MrQR**{: .text-purple-000 } Form Templates can be duplicated and customised.
 New **MrQR**{: .text-purple-000 } Forms can also be created.